upstream-se/guidebook-draft/docs/motivation/scope-and-non-goals.md

 Its scope includes:

+- explicit articulation and governance of contextual knowledge (assumptions about environment, stakeholders, constraints, and technological conditions) that frames system-level intent,
-- explicit articulation of system-level intent as a knowledge object,
+- treatment of system-level intent as a durable and inspectable knowledge object,
-- traceable linkage between intent and structural decisions,
+- traceable linkage between declared intent and structural decisions over time,
-- institutionalized mechanisms for revisiting assumptions and commitments,
+- institutionalized mechanisms for revisiting, re-evaluating, and, when necessary, revising assumptions and commitments,
-- preservation of rationale across initiatives, teams, and provider transitions,
+- preservation and continuity of decision rationale across initiatives, teams, and provider transitions,
-- governance of long-lived software systems beyond individual project boundaries.
+- governance of long-lived software systems beyond the temporal boundaries of individual projects.

 The upstream focus therefore operates at the level of sustained system evolution, not at the level of isolated initiatives or local development practices.